 Boating and Fishing

-If you are looking for something a bit more adventurous there is nothing like cliff jumping at Sand Hollow State Park.
+If you are looking for something a bit more adventurous, there is nothing like cliff jumping at Sand Hollow State Park.
 With soaring cliffs that tower above the reservoir, you can take a dive into the glistening blue waters.
 Make sure you stay safe by getting advice from the rangers for the best areas for your thrilling dive.
-Plus, you should always check the water’s depth before you take the plunge.
-If you try this unique experience, it’ll make for an unforgettable video.
+Plus, you should always check the depth of the water before you take the plunge.